helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 In some cases, you might need more control over the response sent to the client.
 In that case, specify the additional property `returnResponse=true` when you run the Helidon server generator.
-The return type for the generated methods is the Jakarta RESTful web services `Response` and your code has complete control—​and therefore responsibility—​over setting the status, writing the response entity (if any), and assigning any returned headers.
+The return type for the generated methods is the Jakarta RESTful web services `Response` and your code has complete control and therefore responsibility over setting the status, writing the response entity (if any), and assigning any returned headers.

-Your code plus the server code from the Helidon generator—​all running on Helidon MP—​combine to fully implement the server API declared in the original OpenAPI document.
+Your code plus the server code from the Helidon generator all running on Helidon MP combine to fully implement the server API declared in the original OpenAPI document.
 Build your project to get a tailored Helidon MP server `.jar` file or Docker image and your server is ready to run.